 Riding a motorcycle in Atlanta is dangerous and often results in serious injuries or death when other cars and trucks on the road fail to keep a proper lookout for the safety of motorcyclists.
-In fact, statistics from the National Highway Traffic Safety Administration reveal the 15% of fatalities from vehicular accidents in 2012 were motorcyclists, even though motorcycles made up only 3% of registered vehicles in the United States.
+In fact, statistics from the National Highway Traffic Safety Administration reveal that 15% of fatalities from vehicular accidents in 2012 were motorcyclists, even though motorcycles made up only 3% of registered vehicles in the United States.
 Like victims of any car or truck accident, a motorcyclist who is injured in an accident that is the fault of another person can seek recovery for his or her personal injuries pursuant to Georgia law.

 Operators of motor vehicles owe a duty of care to all other motorists on the road, including motorcyclists.
 Thus, when a car or truck is careless on the road and causes a motorcycle accident, the injured motorcyclist can recover compensation for his injuries from the at-fault driver.
 Because a lot of motorcycle accidents can result in fatalities or serious catastrophic injuries, it is imperative that such victims retain a qualified attorney to ensure that they are fully protected when making a claim.